-Fastify Adapter
+Fastify adapter

 The @mastra/fastify package provides a server adapter for running Mastra with Fastify.
+For general adapter concepts (constructor options, initialization flow, etc.), see Server Adapters.

 InstallationDirect link to Installation